What is coronavirus and COVID-19?

 Protecting yourself and others from coronavirus

-We’ve put together a 6-point plan to help you stay safe and well whilst coronavirus and COVID-19 continues to be a public health concern:
+There are some basic things that haven’t changed in over the past year and our 6-point plan will help you stay safe and well whilst coronavirus and COVID-19 continues to be a public health emergency.

 Stay safe – social distancing, regular hand washing, using hand sanitiser and wearing face coverings or masks are the most effective ways to avoid catching or passing on coronavirus.